Paying too much for full coverage auto insurance?

 Now it’s time to talk about physical damage to your car resulting from a car accident.
 If you were at fault in an accident and your vehicle sustained damage, your collision coverage is designed to pay for the repairs.
 You’ll have to pay your policy deductible, but any repairs over that amount would be covered, regardless of who was at fault for the accident.
 Whereas liability insurance coverage pays for damage to a third party involved in an accident, your collision coverage pays for physical damage to your vehicle.

 Collision and comprehensive coverage are optional for auto insurance policies.
-However, if you are leasing your vehicle or have an outstanding loan balance, your finance company or lender will require you to have specified minimum amounts of both collision and comprehensive coverage.
+However, if you are leasing your vehicle or have an outstanding loan balance, your finance company or lender will require you to have specified minimum amounts of both collision and comprehensive coverage, especially in San Antonio Texas.

 Yes, this can be a pain for you as a consumer.
 However, those requirements are really there to protect you.
 If your car sustains damage during a crash, your collision coverage should pay to repair the damages.
 You’ll only be responsible for the deductible amount.